bni/orbium/README.md

 Try the game at [http://bni.github.com/orbium](http://bni.github.com/orbium).

 The code is JavaScript without external dependencies or frameworks.
-Rendering is done to CSS3 (translate3d), canvas or DOM, depending on browser capabilities.
+Rendering is done using CSS (translate3d), HTML5 Canvas or DOM manipulation, depending on browser capabilities.

 The game targets both desktop and mobile browsers, and works equally well with mouse as with touch input (swipes).
-Resolution independence is done by selecting an optimal set of resized graphics (done offline previously).
-Game code can optimally run in a WebView (PhoneGap), and it is currently sold in multiple app stores.
+Resolution independence is done by selecting an optimal set of resized graphics.

-Future plans include a node.js multiplayer server that accept WebSocket connections from game clients.
-As WebGL becomes more mainstream a renderer using it will most likely happen.

-More info can be found at [http://jsway.se](http://jsway.se).
+Orbium has partially completed multiplayer (not playable yet).
+The game server can be run in Node.js, and uses the same code as the client for running the server side simulation.
+WebSockets is used for communication.

 Licenses
 ----------------------------------------